nitzpo/BLEClicker/README.md

 - Clicking Functionality Implementation

 ### Code
-My code is based on the Project Zero example and stack projects (which were easy to set up), with the actual application code replaced with that of the SimpleBLEPeripheral example, that was simpler than Project Zero.
+My code is based on the Project Zero example and stack projects (which were easy to set up), with the actual base application code replaced with that of the SimpleBLEPeripheral example, that was simpler than Project Zero.
-In the code, I use the TI-implementation for the HID Device Profile and the HID Keyboard Service implementation.
+In the code, I use the TI implementation for the HID Device Profile and the HID Keyboard Service implementation.
 This gives me a new task with higher priority then the basic application task, that operates the GAP and GATT states, exporting callbacks.

 In my application context I handle the set up of the GAP and GATT, including connection parameters and more, and the actual key interaction and report sending.